How long does cooked lamb last in the fridge

 5. Off taste: Taste a small portion of the cooked lamb.
 If it has a sour, bitter, or unpleasant taste, it’s a sure sign that it has gone bad.
 Spit it out and discard the rest immediately.

-See also How long is bloodborne
+See also How long will fudge last

 Remember, it’s always better to be safe than sorry when it comes to consuming spoiled meat.
 If you have any doubts about the freshness of your cooked lamb, it is best to err on the side of caution and discard it.